 It’s almost that time again.
 The days are getting shorter, the air is cooling, and your kids are either dreading or welcoming the thought of going back to school.
-Especially during the ongoing pandemic, parents may have lots of questions about this back-to-school period.
+Parents may have lots of questions as summer ends.
 And you are not alone!
-These back-to-school podcasts will get even the most nervous parents prepared to send their children off.
+These back-to-school podcasts will get even the most nervous parents prepared to send their children to school.

 Good Inside with Dr. Becky

 Clinical psychologist and mother of three Dr. Becky Kennedy tackles tough parenting questions head on.
 Giving actionable advice, her approach has helped thousands of parents get comfortable in the uncomfortable and mend any mistakes.
-In this episode, “What can I do when my child says ‘I can’t do it’?” takes on the frustration that learning new things can inflict on a child.
+Recent episodes chatted about the child care crisis with Gloria Riviera, discussed mom rage, and shared methods to encourage independent play.

 Motherhood in Black & White

 “Mom and Dad are Fighting” is one of the best parenting resources in the pod-sphere.
-Their episode “Talk to the Teacher” is about the importance of developing a good, working relationship with their child’s new educator.
-How to approach them, how to communicate important information without overstepping, and how to replicate brief but important conversations with teachers in the hall or at pickup virtually.
+The episode “Talk to the Teacher” is about the importance of developing a good, working relationship with their child’s new educator.
+Hear how to communicate important information without overstepping and how to replicate brief but important conversations with teachers in the hall or at pickup virtually.

 Parenting for the Future

 “Parenting for the Future” is great for any parent: host Petal Modeste is helping parents teach their children the things they won’t learn in school.
-She wants parents to empower their children to find their own voice and learn about the tough subjects that the world presents.
-Her episode “Back to School in a COVID 19 World – Advice for Parents” is from last year, but it is still relevant for the coming school year.
+She wants parents to empower their children to find their own voice and learn about tough subjects the world presents.
+Her episode “Back to School in a COVID-19 World – Advice for Parents” is still relevant for the coming school year.
 Whether you want to know how to best protect your child when they go back to school, or how to prepare for more virtual learning, “Parenting for the Future” has the answers.

 Tumble Science Podcast for Kids